Howard Hughes purchases the land

 Completion and opening of Las Vegas Ballpark®, home of the Las Vegas Aviators, the city’s professional Triple-A baseball team of the Triple-A West League and affiliate of the Oakland Athletics.

 Construction completed on Tanager, Downtown Summerlin’s second luxury apartment complex.

-Las Vegas Ballpark’s wildly successful inaugural year marked by record-setting attendance that leads Minor League Baseball and industry recognition from Ballpark Digest as “Ballpark of the Year.”
+Las Vegas Ballpark’s wildly successful inaugural year is marked by record-setting attendance that leads Minor League Baseball and industry recognition from Ballpark Digest as “Ballpark of the Year.”

 Sagemont Park Opens